- What is a cryptocurrency exchange platform?

 Functional modules selection based on our client’s success story

 In addition to limitations related to building a white label crypto exchange, we had to consider the client’s expectations regarding the technical features of the solution.
-It had to include highly intelligent hedging and a high degree of the calculator’s personalization depending on various parameters.
+It had to include highly intelligent hedging and a high degree of the calculator’s personalization depending on various parameters while keeping the user interface simple.
 Intrigued?
 Then let’s dive deeper into what’s under the hood and what’s on the surface in this case.